 Cash includes deposit and savings accounts.
 The Organization places its cash with high credit quality institutions.
 At times such balances may be in excess of the Federal Deposit Insurance Corporation limit of \$250,000.
-As of June 30, 2023 and 2022, the Organization's account balances exceeded the federally insured limits by \$40,266 and \$2,240, respectively.
+As of June 30, 2024, the Organization's account balances did not exceed the federally insured limits.
+As of June 30 2023, the Organization's account balances exceeded the federally insured limits by \$40,266.
 The Organization has not experienced any losses on these accounts and management believes the Organization is not exposed to any significant risk on cash accounts.